-Once the IEPA verifies the apprentice has successfully completed all EPAs, NCFE will activate certification.
+We'll activate certification once the apprentice has successfully completed all EPAs, and the IEPA has verified this.
 Working with the apprenticeship certificate issuing authority, we'll ensure the apprentice receives their certificate.

 7. What next?

 Completion of the Clinical Coder apprenticeship may provide progression opportunities to more senior positions such as Senior Clinical Coder, Clinical Coding Team Leader, Clinical Coding Supervisor, Clinical Coding Trainer, Clinical Coding Auditor, Clinical Coding Assistant Manager, or Clinical Coding Manager.
 It may also be possible to advance to higher level healthcare.